The Impact of HVAC Theft on Property Claims

 Federal Regulations

-Currently, there are federal regulations surrounding HVAC systems that are enforced by the Department of Energy (DOE) and the Environmental Protection Agency (EPA).
+Currently, there are federal regulations surrounding HVAC systems that are enforced by the U.S. Department of Energy (DOE) and the Environmental Protection Agency (EPA).

 The DOE regulates the minimum efficiency standard for newly manufactured and installed equipment.
 An HVAC unit’s efficiency is rated by the Seasonal Efficiency Ratio (SEER), which is based on how much heat is removed and how much energy is consumed.
 The most recent DOE update, which took effect in January 2023, requires specific minimum SEER standards depending on location and system type.
 If the outdoor condensing unit needs to be replaced because of theft, the new equipment must meet the minimum efficiency requirements.
 The remaining indoor equipment must be compatible.

-The EPA has also updated its regulations to match global initiatives to reduce the use of certain types of refrigerants.
-The production of net-new R-22 refrigerant was phased out completely in 2020.
-Refrigerant R-410A has taken its place for the time being, though it also has some environmental concerns.
 Regardless of what refrigerant type is used, equipment made for a specific kind is typically not interchangeable.
 If the outdoor condensing unit is stolen and replaced with one that uses a different refrigerant, other repairs or replacements may be necessary.

 There are many steps that property owners can take to reduce the risk of HVAC theft and, subsequently, thousands of dollars in insurance losses, including:

-- Improve or add lighting surrounding the unit to increase visibility.
+• Improve or add lighting surrounding the unit to increase visibility.
 Because the HVAC unit is often tucked away out of sight on the property, outdoor lighting may not illuminate it, making it easy for a potential thief to access.
 An even better option is to install motion-censored lights, which will activate when someone walks in the path of the motion detector.

-- Install metal cages around the HVAC equipment.
+• Install metal cages around the HVAC equipment.
 Manufacturers produce HVAC system specific security cages, which allow the unit to be locked away from theft, while maintaining the airflow required for the system to operate properly.

-- Incorporate an HVAC alarm system.
+• Incorporate an HVAC alarm system.
 These alarm systems typically connect to a standard security system.
 If power is manually shut off to the HVAC system, or the refrigerant pressure levels suddenly drop, it triggers the security system.

-- Add a video surveillance system and signs that notify potential culprits that the site is being recorded, which will deter many thieves.
+• Add a video surveillance system and signs that notify potential culprits that the site is being recorded, which will deter many thieves.
 If a theft does occur, video footage of the crime can be accessed, which can potentially assist in finding the culprit.

 Be sure to also tune in to The Savvy Adjuster Podcast to hear more from the experts themselves.